 Mind42.com is a free collaborative browser-based online mind mapping tool, which means there is no download needed.
 "Mind42 is a WYSIWYG (What You See Is What You Get) mind map editor supporting keyboard shortcuts, drag and drop, zooming and much more."
 You can also add images and links to your map.
 There is an introductory screencast.

-MindMeister is a collaborative online Web 2.0 tool for mindmapping.
+MindMeister is a collaborative online tool for mind mapping.
 A basic plan is free.
 Use it to brainstorm ideas, plan projects, and think visually.
 A video demo is available.
 Mindmaps can be embedded in wikis and websites.

-Mindomo "is a versatile Web-based mind mapping tool, delivering the capabilities of desktop mind mapping software in a Web browser."
+Mindomo is a versatile Web-based mind mapping tool.
+Create concept maps, outlines, and Gantt charts.
 A basic account is free.
 Maps can also be embedded in existing websites, or viewed by just providing the direct link to the map.
+The sections for education also notes features such as easy set up of mind map assignments, grading functionality, real time collaboration, assignment feedback, and more.

 SmartDraw is a free download for creating mind maps, concept maps, flowcharts and more.
 Input your information and the software automatically aligns everything, applying a professional look with design themes.